Jewish Museum Identity

 - JEWISH MUSEUM CREATIVE DIRECTOR: Roy Rub, Seth Labenz

-- Website: Jessica Walsh, Morey Talmor, Claire Lin
+- WEBSITE DESIGN: Jessica Walsh, Morey Talmor, Claire Lin

 - Animation: Zipeng Zhu, Pablo Delcan, Hester Kim